Lauri Dalla Valle: International career

 Dalla Valle's father is Italian, and consequently he is eligible to represent Italy at international level, but some have said that it is unlikely that he will opt for Italy, and Dalla Valle has represented the Finnish under-17 side in qualifying for the 2006 UEFA European Under-17 Football Championship.
 Dalla Valle, however, has since refused to play for the Finnish under-21 side team in the 2011 European Championship qualification.
 U21 manager Markku Kanerva and the A national team coach Stuart Baxter criticised the decision.
 Stuart Baxter was supposed to invite Dalla Valle to Finland national football team training camp in January 2009, but Liverpool forbid him to join based on club obligations.

 Style of play

-Dalla Valle was likened to a young Fernando Torres due to his speed, workrate and finishing ability.
+Dalla Valle was likened to a young Fernando Torres due to his speed, work rate, and finishing ability.

 Personal life

 In June 2018, it was confirmed that Dalla Valle had retired from football to focus on his photography and consultancy company in Italy.